innroowu/Time-aware-Graph-Sequence-Learning-for-Anti-MoneyLaundering-Detection/README.md

 scipy
 numpy

+## Usage
+Modify the file's location that calls data in pattern_analyzer.py/evaluate.py/data_loader.py (You can directly press Ctrl+F to search for "HI-" or "LI-")

-## Usage: python main.py --data HI-Small --prediction_window 2 --length 32
+python main.py --data HI-Small --prediction_window 2 --length 32